Without a vote, a voice, I am a ghost inhabiting a citizen’s space.”

 If your petition for restoration of rights is denied, you do not have the right to appeal the decision.
 You may reapply one year from the date on your letter.

 How to have your Restoration of Rights shown on your criminal record:

 Once your civil rights have been restored by the Governor, you may have a notation added to your Virginia Criminal Record showing your Restoration of Rights.

 To have such a statement added to your criminal record, you must submit a complete set of fingerprints, taken by a law enforcement agency on an “Applicant Fingerprint Card.”
 Click here for further instructions.

 The restoration of civil rights:

-- Does not restore the right to possess a firearm,
+--Does not restore the right to possess a firearm,

-- Is not a pardon.
-A person who has been convicted of a felony must first have his or her rights restored in order to be considered for a pardon.
-To regain state firearms privileges, a convicted felon must apply to the circuit court of his or her jurisdiction of residence for a permit to possess or carry a firearm.
+--To regain state firearms privileges, a convicted felon must apply to the circuit court of his or her jurisdiction of residence for a permit to possess or carry a firearm.
 Circuit courts may consider the restoration of firearms privileges only after civil rights are restored.
 (Va.
 Code §18.2-308.2)

 Please contact our Restoration of Rights Division at 804-692-0104 or 1-855-575-9177 if you have any questions about the restoration process.